-Balance and coordination SISS SPI team to be involved if they meet referral criteria Child able to demonstrate age- appropriate balance and coordination.
+resources and the environment, making it easier to be mobile and to access the curriculum and become more independent.
+Child should be on SEND register of the setting.
+SISS SPI team to be involved if they meet referral criteria. l Balance and coordination • Child able to demonstrate age-appropriate balance and coordination.
 Child may have some difficulties with balance and coordination when compared with their peers.
 They may need extra support to ensure they are safe.
 You may see more trips and falls than you would expect, and they may drop things more often.
-Child may have significant difficulties and/or a diagnosis that affects their balance and co- ordination, which impairs their ability to access the learning environment and keep themselves safe.
-Child has sustained difficulties that impact on their ability to participate and learn.
+Child may have significant difficulties and/or a diagnosis that affects their balance and co-ordination, which impairs their ability to access the learning environment and keep themselves safe. difficulties that impact on their ability to participate and learn.
 Child is significantly behind age related expectations that requires consistent adult support and adjustments to the provision, as recommended by other professionals.

-Access Child accesses the physical environment independently and uses resources that promote physical development.
+Access • Child accesses the physical environment independently and uses resources that promote physical development.
 Child may require additional support to access the physical environment and some differentiation of activities to support their physical development.
-Child requires significant and frequent support and/or adjustments to access provision In addition, child requires additional adult support for self-help skills, (dressing, hand-washing, feeding, and using the toilet independently if appropriate).
-Child has sustained difficulties that impact on their ability to participate and learn.
+Child requires significant and frequent support and/or adjustments to access provision.
+In addition, child requires additional adult support for self-help skills, (dressing, hand-washing, feeding, and using the toilet independently if appropriate). difficulties that impact on their ability to participate and learn.
 Child is significantly behind age related expectations that requires consistent adult support and adjustments to the provision, as recommended by other professionals.